Blink and Blink XT Camera ReviewBy - 06/24/2017

 Professional Monitoring vs. Self-Monitoring vs. Free

-Assuming you wait for the new sync module, Blink can be monitored one of three ways: for free, self-monitored with cellular backup, or professionally monitored.
-Currently, the only option is free, but the other services should launch this year.
+Assuming you wait for the new Sync Module, Blink can be monitored one of three ways: for free, self-monitored with cellular backup, or professionally monitored.
+Currently, the only option is free, but the other services should launch Q1 of next year.

 |Support for Siren, Keypad, Motion Sensors, Water Sensor|